Don't get left behind. Show Gralio how you work and our revolutionary new tool will return step-by-step

 Is Ledgy customer service good?

-Ledgy's customer service receives overwhelmingly positive feedback.
-Users consistently praise the support team's responsiveness, helpfulness, and expertise, particularly during onboarding and implementation.
-While some users mention occasional slower response times, the overall sentiment towards Ledgy's customer support is excellent.
+We find Ledgy's customer support to be very good.
+Users consistently praise the support team's responsiveness, helpfulness, and expertise, especially during the onboarding process.
+While some have experienced slower response times during peak periods, the overall sentiment is positive.

 Reviewed by